-- The Town appoints a task force to organize the Collaborative. - 2.
-The task force holds community conversations around the scope, purview, and partnerships of the Collaborative, Town government and staff, community organizations, and individuals connected to the Island. - 3.
-Based on these discussions, the task force itemizes priorities and process for Collaborative research and action, and recommends responsibilities and implementation steps. - 4.
+- 1. The Town Board appoints a task force to organize the Collaborative. - 2.
+The task force leads community conversations around the scope and partnerships of the Collaborative, Town leaders and staff, community organizations, and individuals with Island ties. - 3.
+Based on these discussions, the task force itemizes priorities and process for Collaborative research and action.
+It recommends responsibilities and implementation steps to the Town Board and/or Town Plan Commission. - 4.
 The task force considers creating a community resource coordinator either independently or attached to an existing entity to organize the Collaborative's activities and engagement, to generate funding for the Collaborative (and perhaps other initiatives), and to spearhead projects.

-those involved are accountable for results.
-It could be dynamic in nature - held together by a core team and reconfigured regularly depending on the issues being addressed.
+on the issues being addressed.
 The Collaborative would align work, vision, and abilities.
-It would build on the trust and high social capital that Community Survey findings confirm exist here.
+It would build on the trust and high social capital that problems together

+Community Survey findings confirm thrive here.
 Its main purposes:

-- create cooperative, inclusive approaches that mobilize the expertise and resources that exist among us - recognize and engage all the community's assets - strengthen the trust, connections, leadership and relationships ource.
-2022 La Fonnte Community Survey Q. o among us so we can pursue ideas and solve problems together
+- create cooperative, inclusive approaches that mobilize the expertise and resources that exist among us - recognize and engage all the community's assets - strengthen the trust, connections, leadership and relationships among us so we can pursue ideas and solve